 - Join the aprons and the legs to create the two sides of the leg frame.

-- Attach aprons to one of the sides
+- Attach the other set of aprons to one of the leg frame sides

-- Attach the aprons to the other side of the legs.
+- Attach both the aprons to the other side of the legs.

 Note: Pay close attention to the direction of the pocket holes on the aprons as you attach them.
 The pocket holes should always point upwards because they will help you attach the leg frame to the top.